What you get every week on our Meal Plan

 - Trying to lose weight?
 Here’s some info on how this meal plan will help you do that.

-- Wondering if you’ll get enough nutrients on this meal plan?
-Read this.
-We did a comparison of this meal plan with a typical Western diet and you won’t believe what we found :)
+- Wondering if you’ll get enough nutrients on the paleo diet? read this article.
+We did a comparison of our meal plan with a typical Western diet and you won’t believe what we found :)